MarcoMen-Temp/Program-Script/README.md

 > File Used This Week - Same for both assignments
    * fib1-week2.py -
-      *In this file I input my first name in an assigned variable, *The file then runs and assigns the ASCII character codes for the first and last letters
+      * In this file I input my first name in an assigned variable
+      * The file then runs and assigns the ASCII character codes for the first and last letters
       * Calculates the sum
-      *Returns the nth(=Sum calculated) fibonnaci number
+      * Returns the nth(=Sum calculated) fibonnaci number

   * week2-fib2.py -
       * This is the same as above,but for the surname is used in the variable input( I used my second name )